microsoft/PowerPlatformConnectors/certified-connectors/Zoho Calendar/readme.md

 When an event is deleted in a calendar

+## Obtaining Credentials

+Zoho Calendar API uses OAuth2.0 to authenticate and hence no secondary authentication is required once the account has been set up.

 ## Known Issues and Limitations
-Select the respective domain of your ZeptoMail account.
+Select the respective domain of your Zoho Calendar account.
 Failing to do so will result in an authentication error.

 ## Frequently Asked Questions